calvinfo/socket-ntp/README.md

 I used the basic framework and made it needlessly more complicated :)

-* Fixed how NTP is calculated, per suggestion of Mustafa Dokumaci (mstdokumaci)
 * Streamlined example.
 Includes a primitive scheduler for synchronizing events across multiple nodes
 * Lower ping times are valued over higher since there's less chance of error in the NTP calculation
 * Interrogates strong for 20 seconds, then throttles back to preserve resources